Phase transitions for geodesic flows and the geometric potential: Phase transitions

 The heart of the proof of \cite[Theorem C]{dop} is the following elementary fact about Hadamard manifolds.
-Given $D>0$, there exists $C=C(D)>0$ such that for every geodesic triangle with vertices $x,y,z$, and angle at $z$ bigger than $D$, then we have We begin with the following analogous inequality when we have potentials.
+Given $D>0$, there exists $C=C(D)>0$ such that for every geodesic triangle with vertices $x,y,z$, and angle at $z$ bigger than $D$, then We begin with an analogous inequality that the Gibbs cocycle $C_{F,\xi}(x,y)$ satisfies.